 When talking about art, rarity can be discerned in four forms: limited volume; rare to market; unusual subject or medium; and an unexpected idiosyncrasy.
 Limited volume is self-explanatory – something is rare when not many of its kind exist.
 Rare to market refers to works of art which rarely surface on the market.
 An edition may be sold out, and those lucky enough to own impressions are holding tight.

 Unusual subject or medium speaks from within a more limited context, perhaps a movement or artist’s oeuvre.
-An unexpected quirk is even more narrow in its scope – a print run where just one impression is green?
+An unexpected quirk is even more narrow in its scope – a print run where just one impression is green, for example Charles Blackman, 'Face Vase'?
 A Rothko owned by the Rockefellers?
 Rare.

 As stated however, rarity is not desirability ipso facto.
 It’s a force that alongside other factors, uplifts the story of a work of art, its mythology, aura and connection to you.